auswizard/Dual-Boot-Win11-CachyOS/README.md

 # Dual-Boot-Win11-CachyOS
-How to Dual Boot Windows 11 and CachyOS Guide (2025/2026)
+How to Dual Boot Windows 11 25H2 and CachyOS (2025)

 When trying to install CachyOS alongside a Windows 11 install, the installation of CachyOS will fail due to the size of the 'System EFI Partiton' being too small.